trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'query=<string>' \
     --data-urlencode 'offset=<integer>' \ # Number of rows to skip.
 Defaults to 0.
     --data-urlencode 'count=<integer>' \ # Number of rows to return.
 Default set by administrator.
+    --data-urlencode 'case-sensitive=<integer>' \ # Execute a case sensitive/insensitive query.
+Defaults to 1.
+Only supported by GenQuery1.
+    --data-urlencode 'distinct=<integer>' \ # Collapse duplicate rows.
+Defaults to 1.
+Only supported by GenQuery1.
     --data-urlencode 'parser=<string>' \ # genquery1 or genquery2.
 Defaults to genquery1.
     --data-urlencode 'sql-only=<integer>' \ # 0 or 1.
 Defaults to 0.
 Only supported by GenQuery2.
     --data-urlencode 'zone=<string>' \ # The zone name.
 Defaults to the local zone.
-Only supported by GenQuery2.
     -G
 ```